- A Montana medical card can save you more than 15% on every marijuana purchase.

 - Montana driver’s license, Montana state or tribal identification card, voter registration form, Montana hunting or fishing license, etc.

-- Your Physician statement from Leafwell (dated within 60 days)
+- Your physician statement from Leafwell (dated within 60 days)

-- Minors need approval of two physicians
+- Minors need the approval of two physicians

 - Register as a new user through the TransAction Portal